As women leaders, we can’t control all the criticism or judgment that we’re going to receive from others.

 Once you’ve done that, you put it to the side, and get right back out there and into the vulnerability again.

 Because you’ve got to get out there.
-You’ve got to keep stepping up to it.
-Go back and the finish the conversation.
+You’ve got to keep stepping up.
+Go back, and finish the conversation.
 If it was with your spouse, share what you learned about yourself from their feedback.
 If it was on Twitter or Facebook, you don’t need to respond to the negative criticism at all.
 You can just get back out there, and put another post out about what you’re up to in the world, and your vision, whatever it is.

 Commit to getting out there, and doing something more.
 Commit to doing something.
 Committing to your vision, and doing something in alignment with your vision, and saying “I don’t care what you say.
 My commitment to myself, and to my vision, and to my purpose on this planet is greater than anything you could ever say to me.”